Association of Academies of the Spanish Language: Academies

 Although Israelis mainly speak Hebrew, Arabic, English, and Russian, an ASALE conference on Judaeo-Spanish held in 2015 led to plans for the creation of an Israeli branch.
 A group of academics was founded by ASALE in 2018 and submitted to the government of Israel for recognition.
 The National Academia of Judaeo-Spanish in Israel will then have the ability to petition to join as a full member, likely in 2019.
-There are no plans for Belize, Gibraltar, or Andorra to have their own academies, despite each having a majority Spanish-speaking population either as a first or second language.
-There is also a substantial Spanish population in Brazil and Western Sahara.
+There are no plans for Andorra, Belize, Gibraltar, or Western Sahara to have their own academies, despite each having a majority Spanish-speaking population either as a first or second language.